Parents coronavirus FAQs

 Information on the Coronavirus Job Retention scheme and other support: https://www.citizensadvice.org.uk/work/coronavirus-if-your-employer-has-told-you-not-to-work/.
 See more information from your local borough below.

 Healthwatch Central West London have a new page with information on health, social care, mental health, food banks, housing and different health conditions: https://healthwatchcwl.co.uk/coronavirus/

 - Get the latest information on our response to Coronavirus, Council Service updates and support for residents and local businesses: https://www.rbkc.gov.uk/coronavirus-covid-19

 - Up to date list of local food banks and other hot meal services https://www.kcsc.org.uk/food-banks-rbkc

 - Coronavirus updates from the Family Information Service with useful links for families: https://www.rbkc.gov.uk/kb5/rbkc/fis/advice.page?id=GxIC2w4vhMo

-- Contact details if you need help or are worried about someone else: https://www.westminster.gov.uk/ask-help
+- Support and contact details if you need help or are worried about someone else: https://www.westminster.gov.uk/coronavirus-advice-vulnerable-residents

 - Westminster Family Information Service is updating a page of resources and information for families and those working with children and young people during coronavirus https://fisd.westminster.gov.uk/kb5/westminster/fis/advice.page?id=mBrQCJ5qMB4